rikbosch/PowerUp/Readme.markdown

 ## Deployment scripts

-As the deployment script is written in Powershell, there is virtually no limit to what can be done.
-The capabilities currently bundled within PowerUp include:
+As the deployment script is written in Powershell, there is essentially no limit to what can be done.
+The capabilities currently bundled within PowerUp (by way of cmdlet modules) include:

 - Creating websites, app pools, virtual directories.
-Includes ssl administration.
+Includes ssl creation
 - Copying files quickly and robustly with robocopy
 - Deploying with Umbraco Courier

-But of course, this is just the beginning.
+But, of course, this is just the beginning.
 As PowerShell is the first class scripting environment in Windows, you are free to use any script, cmdlet or plain executable you choose.

-In the near future, we expect to add support for:
+In the near future, we expect to specifically add support for:

-- Database activities, such as backing up/restoring
+- Database activities, such as backing up/restoring and migrations
 - Administration of scheduled tasks
 - Installation of windows services

-## Source structure

-- The files in the _powerup directory is the core PowerUp framework that should be put in the root of the source tree your will be deploying.
-This can be done (for example) with an svn extern.
-Any changes to the _powerup folder should be treated as a fork or PowerUp.
-If you don't alter this directory, you should be able to upgrade powerup at any time.
-- The directory SimpleWebsite is the example website being deployed.
-- The file main.build is a Nant file the describes which files need to be added to the package.
-The nant file included within main.build (common.build) takes care of compiling your solution, adding the required PowerUp files, and zipping everything up.
-- The file deploy.ps1 (which is a psake file) describes what needs to be done to deploy your package to a server.
-This script can assume it is running on the destination server itself (so all paths are local etc)
-- The file settings.txt .
-- The directory _templates, used to create templated versions of any files that require values substituted into them (see below for more details)
-- The files build_package.bat and build_package_deploy_local.bat are simply convenience batch files.
+- Deploying to more than one destination server

 ## How to Integrate Into a Project